 If you're a tenant or a co-tenant in private rental, community or public housing then you can apply to SACAT for an order to:

-- terminate the tenancy
+- terminate or vary the tenancy

 - allow you to stay in the property without the perpetrator